Managing Attorney- Immigrants Rights'

 ● Minimum of 5 years of experience in removal defense, including 3 on behalf of detained individuals and/or individuals with criminal convictions;

 ● Strong leadership skills and experience managing other attorneys and staff;

 ● Excellent writing, research, analytical, and verbal communication skills;

 ● A demonstrated commitment to civil liberties, immigrant justice, and public interest law;

-● Demonstrated ability to work cooperatively on projects with lawyers, other staff members, and diverse community organizations;
+● Demonstrated ability to work cooperatively on projects with other lawyers, advocates, and diverse community organizations;

-● Demonstrated commitment to diversity within the office and a personal approach that values all individuals and respects differences regarding race, ethnicity, age, gender identity and expression, sexual orientation, religion, ability, socio-economic circumstance, immigration status, and record of arrest or conviction;
+● Demonstrated commitment to diversity within the office, a personal approach that values all individuals and respects differences regarding race, ethnicity, age, gender identity and expression, sexual orientation, religion, ability, socio-economic circumstance, immigration status, and record of arrest or conviction;

 ● Familiarity in working with clients in crisis or who are recent trauma survivors; and

 ● Willingness to conduct training and outreach activities in the community.